 What are you likely to what to check of your frame as you work through the pipeline to the end of Level 0.5?
 One obvious thing is to check the effect the reduction tasks have had on your spectra by looking at befores and afters.
 You could also look at the pointing, the masking, and the relationship between the movements of the chopper, grating, and nodding and how they modulate your signal.
-(These latter would be mainly to find out what happens during an observation, they are not really a diagnostic of the pipeline.)
+These latter would be mainly to find out what happens during an observation, they are not a diagnostic of the pipeline processing.
 We will introduce you to the Status; tell you how to look at the chopper and grating; show you how to (over)plot the spectral signal; the pointing; and show you how to inspect masks.
-We leave it up to you to mix and match the different sets of instructions.
-As you work your way through the instructions you will learn how to extract particular datasets out of your Frames product, out of myframes.
-The same approach will be taken when checking the intermediate products of the later stages of the pipeline.
+In this part of the pipeline there is not that much to check; looking at the spectra in more detail is discussed in Sec.
+3.5.

-To work out what a particular slice in a slicedFrames/Ramps corresponds to you need to look at the BlockTable-each individual Frames product in slicedFrames has a BlockTable and there is also a MasterBlockTable for slicedFrames.
-As the slicing proceeds, more Frames slices are added to sliced-Frames.
-The first slice will usually be the calibration block, which is separate from the others and as, in our current AOT implimentation, only one calibration block is done at the begining of each observation, in this case only one calibration slice will be created.
+To inspect your reduced product you need to extract them out of the ListContext, out of "slicedFrames".
+To work out what a particular slice in a slicedFrames (or slicedRamps, although there is little to check of the Ramps products) corresponds to you need to look at the BlockTable-each individual Frames product in slicedFrames has a BlockTable and there is also a MasterBlockTable for slicedFrames.
+This is explained in Chap.
+4. There will also soon be a "method" or task that will list what each slice in your slicedFrames is (meanwhile we provide in Sec.
+3.5.3.1 a very basic selection script).
+As the slicing proceeds, more Frames slices are added to slicedFrames.
+The first slice will usually be the calibration block and as, in our current AOT implimentation, only one calibration block is done at the beginning of each observation, probably only one calibration slice will be created.
 You can check on this with the command to see the number of calibration, all, and science frames in slicedFrames.
-To extract out a particular slice you can use where i is the ith science frame (not, note, the ith frame) you want to extract out (remembering that 0, not 1, is the 1st).
-This method is an alternative to the
+At this point in the pipeline the slices correspond only to different raster positions, so each individual slice can contain data from different instrument configurations: nod, chop, wavelength range, grating scan number.
+To extract out a particular slice you can use myframe=slicedFrames.getScience(i)